 Whether through horizontal, vertical, or diagonal lines, it is a characteristic if Parasite describes the up and down in an everyday world of human-like reality.
 They are not on the edge of a floating ship, dividing their position and strata based on material.
 It is also not in the middle of nowhere where position and status are everything.
 It is about how the capitalist turns clockwise, a wheel, a car tire, etc. They are in all directions, whether forward or backward and up or down.
 Once again discussed in the Parasite separation and reflection’s criticism as a secondary substance: visuals and metaphors are a mainstay and a force.

-Asian movies, and of course movies, have complete similarity to each other, namely full and dense with economic issues.
-However, for the matters of tension and resistance between the upper, middle, and lower classes, Parasite is very frontal in its theme as separation and reflection’s criticism.
+Asian movies, and of course movies, have complete similarities, namely total and dense with economic issues.
+However, for tension and resistance between the upper, middle, and lower classes, Parasite is very frontal in its theme as separation and reflection’s criticism.
 One place presented the conflict of inequalities from beginning to end of the film.
 Dong Ik’s house becomes a house plan between the dumbest within the smartest and the smartest within the dumbest.
-The Ki-taek family play their respective characters to create a response and framing for the Dong Ik family.
+The Ki Taek family plays their respective characters to respond and frame for the Dong Ik family.
 English teachers, cultural arts teachers, drivers, housekeepers, and more are ways for Bong Joon-ho to set a tone for true human coexistence.

 Privacy is a paper relationship between parasitism steps as a bee and a flower to take such material for selfishness’ sake.
 It has become an intense interaction so that you can tie the circles up and down.
 Be a foundation between them.
 Influence is not just an appearance matter.
 Feelings, instincts, smell, semblance, and action determine each scene.
 Indeed, Parasite retains a pungent odor of people who have experienced a disaster to lower class odors; the foul term is for the poor.
 However, this is all an interpretation of the definition of smell itself.

-The stairs and the dungeon are also an exhibit to explore if the two lower classes’ battles frequently took place.
+The stairs and the dungeon are also exhibited to explore if the two lower classes’ battles frequently occurred.
 It is not a matter of metaphor that the upper-class are never aware of it.
 Humans themselves are always beyond what they see.
 They do not even realize they have tiptoed to the people below.
-Regardless, what is the definition of an inferior person and a superior person if we do not look at what is visible and abstract?
+Regardless, what is the definition of an inferior and superior person if we do not look at what is visible and abstract?
 The metaphor is an invasion of who is an immigrant and who owns the house.
 Is it true that accuracy and metaphor alone can determine who most deserves the term?
 It is easy but complicated.
 Still, we cannot determine who is wrong and who is right.
 There is no response at all.

 Playing metaphors is not a difficult thing because artists and critics are opposing the appetite.
 Whether you call abstract art a masterpiece or an unwanted work, there is nothing wrong or right.
 More precisely, the image of the monkey is a metaphorical play in Parasite.
 Some call it a monkey picture, a self-portrait, is just a crumpled image with no value or essence, which is a waste of time.
 The nature of the metaphor itself is not often such or metaphorically.
 Involved is also a metaphor relation word but has the same meaning.